kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

   I seem to get the weird ones...Clojure, Scala, Mathematica, Haskell, PureScript...those are the things I seem to get, which is funny.
 Oh, and I got recruited for a robotics gig randomly as well the other day.

+## I'm really excited

+- I'm excited about LambdaConf.
+I hope that it all works out and I can go, but who knows.
+  Taking it one day at a time.